Contributed by Celia Keating

 Owning a franchise is similar to but also different from owning a corporation.

 Franchising is a business arrangement between a brand’s owner, called the franchisor, and an investor, who is called the franchisee.

-Buying into a franchise system means you’ll be leveraging the benefits of an established brand using processes that are proven to work.
+Buying into a franchise system, whether a restaurant, hair salon, or the best elderly care franchise, means you’ll be leveraging the benefits of an established brand using processes that are proven to work.

 The franchisee gets to use valuable assets that the franchisor developed.
 These include:

 - the brand name

 The franchisee uses these resources to open a location that will operate according to the brand owner’s system.
 With business infrastructure already in place, a newly-opened franchise won’t have to endure growing pains like a new venture or deal with the same level of startup risk.

 In exchange, the franchisee pays the franchisor a one-time payment for the right to use these resources.
 Many franchises require franchisees to pay a percentage of their gross revenue and some fees for ongoing marketing expenses that directly benefit franchisees.

 Thousands of corporate brands are available for franchising.
 According to the US Census Bureau, there are 300 industries offering franchise opportunities.